Urushiol-induced contact dermatitis: Cause

 Urushiol-induced contact dermatitis is caused by contact with a plant or any other object containing urushiol oil.
 The oil adheres to almost anything with which it comes in contact, such as towels, blankets, clothing, and landscaping tools.
 Clothing or other materials that touch the plant and then, before being washed, touch the skin are common causes of exposure.

 For people who have never been exposed or are not yet allergic to urushiol, it may take 10 to 21 days for a reaction to occur the first time.
 Once allergic to urushiol, however, most people break out 48 to 72 hours after contact with the oil.
 Typically, individuals have been exposed at least once, if not several times, before they develop a rash.
 The rash typically persists one to two weeks, but in some cases may last up to five weeks.

 Urushiol is primarily found in the spaces between cells beneath the outer skin of the plant, so the effects are less severe if the plant tissue remains undamaged on contact.
 Once the oil and resin are thoroughly washed from the skin, the rash is not contagious.
 Urushiol does not always spread once it has bonded with the skin, and cannot be transferred once the urushiol has been washed away.

 Although simple skin exposure is most common, ingestion of urushiol can lead to serious, systemic reactions.
 Burning plant material is commonly said to create urushiol-laden smoke that causes a systemic reaction, as well as a rash in the throat and eyes.
 Firefighters often get rashes and eye inflammation from smoke-related contact.
 A high-temperature bonfire may incinerate urushiol before it can cause harm, while a smoldering fire may vaporize the volatile oil and spread it as white smoke.
 However, some sources dispute the danger of burning urushiol-containing plant material.

+Species

+Species that cause urushiol-induced contact dermatitis include all members of Toxicodendron, such as: